 |Amount of Shedding||Medium|

 History of the Dogue de Bordeaux

-Though the Dogue de Bordeaux did not become eligible for AKC registration until 2007, it is considered one of the oldest breeds in France.
-While its true origins are not completely clear, the Dogue is likely a relative of the bulldog and bullmastiff.
+Though the dogue de Bordeaux did not become eligible for AKC registration until 2007, it is considered one of the oldest breeds in France.
+While its true origins are not completely clear, the dogue is likely a relative of the bulldog and bullmastiff.

 Dogue de Bordeaux Care

-The Dogue de Bordeaux is moderately energetic for its size and needs a proper outlet.
-Along with training, adequate exercise is very important, such as one long walk or a few shorter walks each day.
-However, remember not to overdo it.
-This is a large breed dog that may be prone to orthopedic problems.
-Additionally, this is a brachycephalic (short-nosed) breed that can possibly overheat or develop breathing issues.
-Make sure you have a firm understanding of your dog's endurance level.
+The dogue de Bordeaux is moderately energetic for its size and needs a proper outlet.
+Along with training, adequate exercise, such as one long walk or a few shorter walks each day totaling about 45 minutes is very important.
+However, remember not to overdo it because this large breed dog may be prone to orthopedic problems.
+Walk the dog at a comfortable, not vigorous pace.

 Common Health Problems